PolySentry/directus-csv-bulk-import/README.md

-# Directus CSV import extension
+# Directus CSV bulk import extension
 Extension created for [Directus](https://github.com/directus/directus).
 It adds a new module which enables bulk import of elements to a collection from a CSV file using Directus API underneath.

 ## Preview